 Posted September 6, 2019

-Meet our new favorite midday pick-me-up, Steep Drop Nitro Coffee Milk Stout!
+Meet our new favorite midday pick-me-up, Steep Drop Nitro Cold Brew Milk Stout!
 Crafted to showcase local custom-roasted beans, this smooth, creamy nitro milk stout blooms with notes of honey, molasses and cocoa powder.
 Six-packs of 12oz cans and kegs will start hitting shelves and tap handles in September throughout our national distribution footprint.

 Brewmaster Steven Pauwels shares more about our newest seasonal offering.